sp4wn-owner/Spawn/README.md

 # [Spawn](https://sp4wn.com)

-Spawn is pioneering the humanoid gig economy by building the necessary infrastructure to support real-time teleoperation of advanced robots.
+Spawn is at the forefront of the humanoid gig economy, developing the essential infrastructure to enable real-time teleoperation of advanced robots.

 ### Supported systems
 Our software is compatible with leading Linux distributions.